mattermost/docs/source/deployment/cluster.rst

 Leader election
 ^^^^^^^^^^^^^^^^

-In Mattermost v4.2 and later, a cluster leader election process assigns any scheduled task such as LDAP sync to run on a single node in a multi-node cluster environment.
+In Mattermost version 4.2 and later, a cluster leader election process assigns any scheduled task such as LDAP sync to run on a single node in a multi-node cluster environment.

 The process is based on a widely used `bully leader election algorithm <https://en.wikipedia.org/wiki/Bully_algorithm>`__ where the process with the lowest node ID number from amongst the non-failed processes is selected as the "leader".